How Bad Relations With China Could Mess With the Energy Transition

 Another area of risk for the energy transition is cross-border investment.

-The EU has tightened its investment screening rules to give member states greater scope to block foreign direct investment and M&A activity if they are uncomfortable with on security grounds.
+The EU has tightened its investment screening rules to give member states greater scope to block foreign direct investment and merger and acquisition activity if they are uncomfortable with it on security grounds.
 Foreign direct investment from China into Europe fell by 50 percent in 2018 compared to the 2016 peak.

 The issue is already rearing its head in individual deals and companies.
-China Three Gorges’ (CTG) bid to buy Portuguese utility EDP — one of the world's largest renewables developers — was ultimately scuppered by the company's shareholders.
-But U.S. opposition to CTG controlling EDP’s assets in the American market — including gigawatts of wind farms — was seen as a secondary obstacle.
+China Three Gorges’ (CTG) bid to buy Portuguese utility EDP — one of the world's largest renewables developers — was ultimately thwarted by the company's shareholders.
+But U.S. opposition to CTG controlling EDP’s assets in the American market — including gigawatts' worth of wind farms — was seen as a secondary obstacle.

 There are other examples where governments have moved proactively to stop investments from China, particularly around grids.
 The Australian government blocked the sale of a majority stake in AusGrid in 2016.
 In 2018, Germany's state development bank, KfW, bought a 20 percent stake in network firm 50Hertz just as China's State Grid Corporation was on the brink of purchasing the very same shares.
 Chinese firms continue to own stakes in parts of the U.K. and Italian gas grids.

-Back in the U.K, concern around Chinese investment in new nuclear power is also rising.
+Back in the U.K., concern around Chinese investment in new nuclear power plants is also rising.

 China General Nuclear and EDF are the main backers of the Hinkley Point C, a 3.2-gigawatt facility already under construction.
 A slate of additional new nuclear projects are waiting on the sidelines, with investment and financing the major stalling factor.
-Two separate U.K. nuclear projects, led by Toshiba and Hitachi respectively, already stalled with finance the major concern, and the loss of additional Chinese investment would be substantial.
+Two separate U.K. nuclear projects, led by Toshiba and Hitachi, respectively, already fizzled due to financing concerns, and the loss of additional Chinese investment would be substantial.

 After the Huawei 5G U-turn, it was reported that China threatened to pull the plug on its backing for new nuclear power in the U.K.

-Influential MPs in the U.K. are calling for additional safeguards in the event of further Chinese investment, with the CGN/EDF Bradwell B project in their sights.
-Bernard Jenkin MP, writing for the site Conservative Home, said: "The Chinese government has demonstrated an established pattern of IP (intellectual property) theft, nuclear espionage, political interference with private enterprise and cyber attacks on Western interests.”
+Influential lawmakers in the U.K. are calling for additional safeguards in the event of further Chinese investment, with the CGN/EDF Bradwell B project in their sights.
+Member of Parliament Bernard Jenkin, writing for the site Conservative Home, said: "The Chinese government has demonstrated an established pattern of [intellectual property] theft, nuclear espionage, political interference with private enterprise and cyber attacks on Western interests.”

-Nuclear power is a cornerstone of the U.K.’s net-zero plans: The government’s independent climate advisors, the Committee Climate Change are projecting another 15 gigawatts of build-out (PDF).
+Nuclear power is a cornerstone of the U.K.’s net-zero plans: The government’s independent climate advisory group, the Committee on Climate Change, is projecting another 15 gigawatts of build-out (PDF).
 But the means of paying for it is only getting hazier.
-The government is looking at the potential of a levy on consumer bills while one nuclear think tank suggests it could be easier for the government to assume all the construction risk and auction the operational plant once it's ready.
+The government is looking at the potential of a levy on consumer bills; one nuclear think tank suggests it could be easier for the government to assume all the construction risk and auction the operational plant once it's ready.

 Looming as another source of friction, the EU has made a future carbon border adjustment tax for imports from non-EU companies a major policy in its economic recovery plans.
-This would levy a carbon tax, for example on Indian steel, to prevent EU emissions from being outsourced to overseas suppliers.
+This would impose a carbon tax, for example on Indian steel, to prevent EU emissions from being outsourced to overseas suppliers.

 “It is a protectionist policy dressed up in green credentials,” said Brennan.
 “China has been very clear, as has the Trump administration, that any move by the EU to impose their carbon border adjustments will not go down well."